Processed-Fun/BusinessAutomation/generate_ideas.md

 # Finalizing

 Write each completed idea to "business_ideas.md".
 Append, do not delete any ideas.
+Merge to main when done.